niyazed/cpid/README.md

 |No. of Samples  |`1400`                         |                             |
 |Type            |`RGB`                          |       37k - 800k            |
 |Size            |`W - 531px` `H - 354px`        |                             |
+> NOTE - A few images are in different size so better if you resize all the images first.

 ## Folder/File Structure
 ```